Leo3418/leo3418.github.io/content/en/collections/gta-online-guides/_index.md

 what purchases give you the most utility with the least cost, so you can efficiently build a successful GTA Online career.
-As an experienced player who has played GTA Online for 1980 hours, reached Rank 285 with one character and 190 with another, and earned GTA$285M as of March 25, 2021, my job is to give you my suggestions in this collection on what to do, in what steps should you do them, and what not to do in order to get better progress in less time.
+As an experienced player who has played GTA Online for 1980 hours, reached Rank 285 with one character and 190 with another, and earned GTA$285M as of {{< format-time 2021-03-25 >}}, my job is to give you my suggestions in this collection on what to do, in what steps should you do them, and what not to do in order to get better progress in less time.

 ## Work in Progress